 An Imperial startup has received €1.8M from the EU’s Horizon 2020 programme to develop a device that helps stabilise the hands of people with tremors.

-GyroGear, which was founded by former Imperial alumnus Dr Faii Ong, is developing wearable technology that can improve quality of life for people who suffer from hand tremors – such as those with Parkinson’s disease and Essential Tremor.
+GyroGear, which was founded by Imperial alumnus Dr Faii Ong, is developing wearable technology that can improve quality of life for people who suffer from hand tremors – such as those with Parkinson’s disease and Essential Tremor.

 Their first product, the GyroGlove, uses gyroscopes to counteract hand tremors.
 This means that everyday tasks – such as eating, drinking and writing – can be performed more easily.